 Currently, PPF withdrawals cannot be processed entirely online.
 You need to fill out Form C and submit it along with your PPF passbook at the bank or post office where your account is held.

-NRIs can withdraw their EPF balance online through the EPFO portal or UMANG app, provided their Universal Account Number (UAN) is linked with Aadhaar and PAN.
+NRIs can withdraw their EPF balance online through the EPFO portal or the UMANG app, provided their Universal Account Number (UAN) is linked with Aadhaar and PAN.
 Necessary documents include a passport, a visa, and bank account details.